github/developer.github.com/content/v3/repos/forks.md

     POST /repos/:owner/:repo/forks

-One can either use the `organization` parameter or POST a JSON document with the field `organization`
+If you are creating a fork for an organization, use the optional `organization` parameter or POST a JSON document with the field `organization`

 ### Parameters